luckyoctopus44/Melrose-Ceballos-Porftolio/README.md

 [Click Here for VS Code link](https://code.visualstudio.com/Download)

 ## Wireframes
-As you may see, I used my wireframes a skeleton on how I want my portfolio to look like and made several improvisations
+As you may see, I used my wireframes as a skeleton on how I want my portfolio to look like and made improvisations

 #### HOME PAGE
 ![wireframeHome](home-wireframe.png)